 Statins And Diabetes: How Big Is The Risk?

-According to several studies, taking statins may put you at a higher risk of getting diabetes.
-The link is complicated, but for the majority of individuals, the advantages of statins in lowering cardiovascular risk frequently outweigh the possible dangers.
+According to different studies, taking statins may raise your diabetes risk levels.
+The link may be confusing but for the large majority of individuals, the advantages of statins in reducing the cardiovascular risk are most likely greater than the potential side effects.

 Mechanisms Underlying the Association